x90skysn3k/brutespray/README.md

 Created by: Shane Young/@x90skysn3k && Jacob Robles/@shellfail

 # Description
 BruteSpray takes nmap GNMAP output and automatically brute-forces services with default credentials using Medusa.
+BruteSpray can even find non-standard ports by using the -sV inside Nmap.

 # Usage
 First do an nmap scan with '-oA nmap.gnmap'.